-One for Shiny Hair Fans?
+Rahua’s Smoothing Hair Balm: Perfect for Shiny Hair Fans?

 Free from parabens and sulphates, this wax-like balm contains sunflower seed, coconut, rapeseed, cocoa seed, clary sage, rahua, sacha inchi seed and morete fruit oils to nourish, tame frizz and add shine.

 Organic Helianthus Annuus (Sunflower) Seed Oil, Blend of Hydrogenated Cocos Nucifera (Coconut), Brassica Campestris (Rapeseed) and Helianthus Annuus (Sunflower) Oils, Organic Salvia Sclarea (Clary Sage) Oil, Organic Theobroma Cacao (Cocoa) Seed Butter, Organic Cocos Nucifera (Coconut) Fruit Oil, Oenocarpus Bataua (Rahua Ungurahua) Oil, Plukenetia Volubilis (Sacha Inchi) Seed Oil, Mauritia Flexuosa (Morete) Fruit Oil, Organic Rosmarinus Officinalis (Rosemary) Leaf Extract, Gardenia Jasminoides (Gardenia Enfleurage) Oil, Aroma, Tocopherol (Vitamin E), Euphorbia Cerifera (Candelilla) Wax, Kaolin Clay.

-Yes it’s expensive (at £26), but because it’s a solid texture it’s almost impossible to use too much and my tiny pot still has loads left.
+Yes it’s expensive, but because it’s a solid texture it’s almost impossible to use too much and my tiny pot still has loads left.
 And as an added bonus, this natural balm can also be used to moisturise lips, cuticles and dry skin, making the value here slightly better.

 Finally, sustainable beauty fans will probably be pleased to support a company dedicated to protecting rainforest and indigenous tribes in the Amazon.